 18% VXUS (Total International Index Fund ETF)

-In this 3-Fund portfolio, Larimore breaks down the stocks into two funds.
-One that follows the U.S. total stock market, and the other than follows the Total International stock market.
+In this 3-Fund portfolio, Larimore breaks down the stock portion of the portfolio into two funds.
+One that follows the U.S. total stock market, and the other that follows the Total International stock market.
 He does this to give more exposure to the U.S. market in general.